Pregnancy SmartSiteTM

 Definition

 Testosterone is a hormone made by the testicles.
-It is important for a man's sex drive and physical appearance.
+It is important for a man's sex drive, bodily development, and physical appearance.

 Certain health conditions, medicines, or injury can lead to low testosterone (low-T).
 Testosterone levels also naturally drop with age.
 Low testosterone can affect sex drive, mood, and changes in muscle and fat.